ivandavid14/RayTracer/README.md

 NOTES
 -----
 -If you are testing out the program and are using the table image, don't using reflection (ie, set the number of bounces to 0)
- This is because the program will go slowly, also for some reason the triangles on the table are very reflective, so the will look a bit strange
+ This is because the program will go slowly, also for some reason the triangles on the table are very reflective, so they will look a bit strange
 -If you are using the siggraph image, don't use antialiasing or too many shadow rays, the program is simply too slow to handle these things since there is a lot of iteration going on.